Kaew of Lan Na: Military Affairs

 In 1507, he sent his army to attack Sukhothai, but the campaign failed.
 In 1515, Ramathibodi II of Ayutthaya invaded and captured Lampang, taking many captives back to Ayutthaya.

 Urban Development

 In 1517, he ordered the construction of brick city walls around Lamphun to defend against enemies.
 He also strengthened Chiang Mai’s city walls to withstand cannon fire.
 In 1518, he commissioned the building of a large bridge across the Ping River at Tha Sathan Luang.

 Religious Patronage

 A devout Buddhist, Kaew was known for his generosity and patronage of Buddhism.
 In 1497, he built Wat Puppharam (Wat Buppharam).
 In 1499 CE, he also built a palace within the temple grounds.
 In 1501, he celebrated a version of the Tripitaka written in gold and constructed the Hor Phra Monthian Tham (a sacred scripture hall) at Wat Puppharam.

 Death

-According to the Chronicle of Chiang Mai, In 1525, Keaw died after eating horse meat at the age of around 42, having reigned for approximately 30 years.
+According to the Chronicle of Chiang Mai, in 1525, Kaew died after eating horse meat at the age of around 42, having reigned for approximately 30 years.
 He was succeeded by his son, Ket.